-Procedure: Prior to registration, secure approval of the advisor and the proposed instructor.
+Procedure: Prior to registration, secure approval of the advisor and the proposed instructor via the independent study approval form.
 Submit to the instructor the plan for study, including topic, proposed methodology, and bibliography.
 At the beginning of the study, arrange with the instructor the requirements and form(s) of evaluation.
 Meet with the instructor at least five times during the quarter to submit progress reports and confer about next steps, problems, questions, etc.

-Registration for an Independent Study must include the instructor's initials and the course number (subject area prefix (e.g., BL, BV, etc.) and the level of study (2999, 3999).
 Generally, independent study is only available with most full-time faculty and never with adjunct faculty.
 The approval of the Academic Vice-President/Dean is required for any independent study performed by any instructor who is not a full-time, ranked, member of the Iliff faculty.
 Normally, independent study is not permitted as a substitute for a regular class offering.

-One independent study course may be granted no more than four quarter credits.
+One independent study course may be granted no more than four quarter credit hours.
 No more than four credits of independent study may be taken in any quarter, and no more than eight credits per academic year.
+Independent Study extended over more than one quarter must be approved by Incomplete form.
+No more than two extensions will be approved.